 By the nature of its activities, most of the Group's investments are exposed to market price fluctuations.
-The Board monitors the portfolio valuation on a regular basis and consideration is given to hedging or adjusting the portfolio against large market movements.
+The Board monitors the portfoliovaluation on a regular basis and consideration is given to hedging or adjusting the portfolio against large market movements.

-The Group had no single major financial instrument that in absolute terms and as a proportion of the portfolio could result in a significant reduction in the NAV and share price.
+The Group had no single major financial instrument that in absolute terms and as a proportion of the portfoliocould result in a significant reduction in the NAV and share price.
 Due to the very low exposure of the Group to public equities, and having no specific correlation to any market, the equity price risk is low.
 The portfolio as a whole does not correlate exactly to any Index.

 Management of risks is primarily achieved by having a diversified portfolio to spread the market price risk.
-The Group has investments in CLO equity tranches and a total return swap referencing a portfolio of senior secured loans (note 9).
+The Group has investments in CLO equity tranches.
 These investments represent leveraged exposure to typically senior secured loans.
 Investments in CLOs are subject to many risks including market price risk, liquidity, credit risk, interest rate, reinvestment and certain other risks.